 who say the disc maps out the Pleiades among its 32 stars, but

-he takes this finding to new as yet unexplored heights.
+I take this finding to new as yet unexplored heights.

 to be an interpretation of the Milky Way in relation to the position

 of the Pleiades which scholars seem to agree upon.
 Once I had made this simple deduction, the missing Orion constellation

 fell into place.
 It was perfectly presented.
 There are three dots

 in the very centre and it fits precisely between the two gold

 curved edges that adorn the two opposite ends of the disc.
 Is